Can I claim my Thigh Lift on Medicare?

 Why is Medicare for Thigh Lift Surgery confusing a lot of patients seeking Plastic or Cosmetic Surgery?

-Although the whole process is quite complicated, and often time-consuming, the general rules are very clear: Esthetic surgery is not applicable for rebates.
+Although the whole process is quite complex, and often time-consuming, the general rules are very clear: Esthetic surgery is not applicable for rebates.
 However, if you have described complications that can cause a certain degree of deformity, and you meet other additional conditions, there is a possibility that Medicare will cover a certain percentage of the costs of your procedure.

 Life-Changing Effects of Thigh Lift Surgery